 - Follow us on Facebook to enjoy a variety of virtual events and keep up with the latest announcements and recommendations for things to do and explore.
 Find us on Instagram and YouTube, too!

 - Remember that we’re all in this together!
 Take care of yourselves and your families, and we’ll continue doing everything we can to provide the service and resources you’ve come to expect from BCPL.
 If there is something we can do to help, let us know!

 Your Library: #HealthyAtHome, #HealthyAtWork

 - We are available to answer questions, to offer virtual services, and to provide assistance and hopefully a smile or two.
 You can reach us by phone, e-mail, or our Ask a Librarian chat feature.

 - We are accepting Curbside Pickup requests by phone, or you can place holds requests through the library catalog or BCPL app.
 If you place holds requests online, you will be contacted when your items are ready.
 Available pickup times are limited, and requests are currently limited to 25 items per account per pickup.

 - We are reaching out to community organizations and at-risk individuals through wellness calls, handmade cards, and more.

 - The 24 Hour Library machines, located at Ridgway Memorial Library and the new Nichols branch, are being restocked regularly.
 These automated machines provide access to physical books, DVDs, Blu-rays, and audiobooks 24 hours a day, 365 days a year.

 - We invite you to explore our digital media collection and premier online learning and research tools.
 We offer e-books, e-audiobooks, streaming movies and television, digital magazines, and more that you can access from home or wherever you feel safe.

 - The force is strong with us!
-If you have a smart device but no internet access at home, our high-speed public Wi-Fi signals have been repositioned to cover the maximum surrounding area possible.
+If you have a laptop or smart device but no internet access at home, our high-speed public Wi-Fi signals have been repositioned to cover the maximum surrounding area possible.